Surgery and hospital stays fact sheet

 Always contact your endocrinologist, GP or credentialled diabetes educator if you are not sure what to do with your medications or insulin, or if you are concerned about managing your diabetes.
 You can also ask the health professional performing your procedure or surgery to discuss your medications with your diabetes team.

-- if you need to fast before your procedure or surgery
+- need to fast before your procedure or surgery

-- if you have ketones in your blood or urine before or after the procedure or surgery
+- have ketones in your blood or urine before or after the procedure or surgery